mudasobwa/mudasobwa.github.io/_posts/2018-05-29-these-weird-accents.md

 ---

-I foresee the times when all the above became a legacy as well, since everybody will just use emojis instead of words.
+I foresee the times when all the above became a legacy as well since everybody will just use emojis instead of words.
 Emojis have luckily no decomposed form.